NREL/resstock/resources/hpxml-measures/docs/source/workflow_inputs.rst

          \- **electric vehicle charging**: 1666.67 (calculated using AnnualMiles * kWhPerMile / (ChargerEfficiency * BatteryEfficiency) where AnnualMiles=4500, kWhPerMile=0.3, ChargerEfficiency=0.9, and BatteryEfficiency=0.9)

-         If NumberofResidents provided, any value based on NumberofBedrooms will be adjusted using the :ref:`buildingoccupancy`.
+         If NumberofResidents provided, this value will be adjusted using the :ref:`buildingoccupancy`.

   .. [#] If FracSensible not provided, defaults as: